leaded-solder/ljn-videoart-dumper/README.md

 So far, very few games have been dumped.
  - Disney Story Book (unverified)

+If you have more cartridges that can be dumped (or even better, a Video Art system whose BIOS ROM can be desoldered and dumped!) please get in touch.

 ## Hardware
 ### Requirements
 You will need: